Español

 For medical questions, we encourage you to review our information with your doctor.

-Because Merkel cells are a type of neuroendocrine cell, Merkel cell carcinoma (MCC) is also sometimes called neuroendocrine carcinoma of the skin.
+Merkel cell carcinoma is also sometimes called neuroendocrine carcinoma of the skin.
 Another name for MCC is trabecular carcinoma (or trabecular cancer).

-MCC is much less common than most other types of skin cancer (see below), but it’s one of the most dangerous types.
-(The other dangerous skin cancer is melanoma.)
-It’s much more likely than common skin cancers (squamous and basal cell skin cancers ) to spread to other parts of the body, and it can be very hard to treat if it has spread.
+MCC is much less common than most other types of skin cancer, but it’s one of the most dangerous types.
+It’s much more likely than common skin cancers (squamous and basal cell skin cancers) to spread to other parts of the body, and it can be hard to treat if it has spread.

-These cancers most often start on skin that's exposed to the sun, like the face (the most common site), neck, and arms.
-But MCC can start anywhere on the body.
 Merkel cell tumors often look like firm, pink, red, or purple lumps or bumps on the skin.
-They usually don't hurt, but they're fast-growing and can sometimes open up as ulcers or sores (see Signs and Symptoms of Merkel Cell Carcinoma).
+They usually don't hurt, but they tend to grow quickly and can sometimes open up as ulcers or sores (see Signs and Symptoms of Merkel Cell Carcinoma).

 There are other, more common skin cancers.
 For more on these types of cancers, see Basal and Squamous Cell Skin Cancer and Melanoma Skin Cancer.